getmetal/motorhead/README.md

   </a>
 </p>

-Motörhead is a memory and information retrieval server for LLMs.
+Motorhead is a memory and information retrieval server for LLMs.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/bmO_uf?referralCode=5NirXf)

-## Why use Motörhead?
+## Why use Motorhead?

 When building chat applications using LLMs, memory handling is something that  has to be built every time.
-Motörhead is a server to assist with that process.
+Motorhead is a server to assist with that process.
 It provides 3 simple APIs:

 - GET `/sessions/:id/memory` returns messages up to `MAX_WINDOW_SIZE`.
 ```json